2sic/2sxc-docs/2sxc Docs Generator/api/dot-net/ToSic.Sxc/DataSources/CmsBlock.md

 The **Module-Instance DataSource** [DataSource](xref:NetCode.DataSources.DataSource) is part of the [Standard 2sxc/DNN Data Sources](xref:Basics.Query.DataSources.Index).
 It is the default data source as it directly delivers module-instance data and is used for all scenarios which don't explicitly have a query, and it can also be used as part of a query.

-## How to use with the Visual Query
+## How to use with the VisualQuery
-When using the [Visual Query](xref:ToSic.Eav.DataSources.Queries.VisualQueryAttribute) it is already in the default / initial query:
+When using the  [VisualQuery](xref:Basics.Query.VisualQuery.Index)  it is already in the default / initial query:

 <img src="./assets/module-basic.png" width="100%" class="full-width">